qinxiaoyi/Cross-Age_Speaker_Verification/README.md

 <a href=" ">Paper arxiv </a>  |

-# Cross-age speaker verification task
+# 1.Cross-age speaker verification task
-## Construction Detail
+## 1.1 Construction Detail
+The construction pipelines adopt the following steps:
 <ol>
   <li> Gathering the face image from meta-data of VoxCeleb1 and VoxCeleb2</li>
   <li> Estimating the age of each face image. </li>